qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 To create a group, right click on an existing group or on the main **Groups** directory in the left of the dialog.
-You can also select a group and click the |mActionSignPlus| :sup:`Add Group` button.
+You can also select a group and click the |signPlus| :sup:`Add Group` button.
 The new group will be a sub-group of the selected one.

 Create **Smart Group** is similar to creating group, but instead select